francabrera/ibmqx-user-guides/rst/FAQ/000-Frequently_Asked_Questions.rst

 allow you to run extra executions but, once used, these credits won't be replenished.
 If you have "Promo Units", these will be used first rather than "Current Units".

-.. cssclass:: h2

-How do I join IBM Quantum Computing?

-We are always interested in meeting the brightest and most inquisitive minds!
-Are you a quantum thinker?
-If so, `check out these positions <https://quantumexperience.ng.bluemix.net/qx/community/question?questionId=4ee83621979d8391db8c95523e36ebd6&channel=news>`__.